Master Sgt. Roddie Edmonds Germany

 The next day, when Major Siegmann saw that all 1,000 GIs were standing in front of their barracks, he turned to Edmonds and demanded: “They cannot all be Jews!”
 To this, Master Sgt.
 Edmonds said, “We are all Jews.”
 Siegmann immediately drew his pistol and aimed it at Edmonds.
 Roddie Edmonds did not back down and replied: “According to the Geneva Convention, we only have to give our name, rank and serial number.
 If you shoot me, you will have to shoot all of us, and after the war you will be tried for war crimes.”
 Siegmann turned around and left.
 There were 200 Jewish GIs among the 1,000 American POWs.
 This act by Master Sgt.
 Edmonds saved the lives of 200 Jewish GIs.

 Master Sgt.
 Roddie Edmonds died in 1985.
-In 2018, the JFR made a documentary about Master Sgt.
+In 2016, The JFR made an award-winning documentary about Master Sgt.
+Roddie Edmonds, Following the Footsteps of My Father.
+This short documentary can be viewed here.
+In 2018, the JFR made a longer documentary on Master Sgt.
 Roddie Edmonds, Footsteps of My Father.
-The documentary has been shown at film festivals across the United States, has received awards, and has been submitted for consideration by the Academy Awards in the short documentary category.
+The documentary has been shown at film festivals across the United States, has received numerous awards.